nakedible/datealgo-rs/README.md

 ## Notes

 The library does not expose any kind of `Date` or `DateTime` structures, but simply tuples for the necessary values.
-There is bounds checking via `debug_assert`, which means that it is not present in release builds.
+Bounds checking is done via `debug_assert` only, which means the methods are guaranteed to not panic in release builds.
+Callers are required to do their own bounds checking.
-Callers are required to do their own bounds checking where ever input require it.
-Datatypes are selected for performance and utility, rather than what is most natural for the value.
+Datatypes are selected as the smallest that will fit the value.

 Currently the library implements algorithms for the [Proleptic Gregorian Calendar](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar) which